mbrs/dpamd/README.md

 You are encouraged to install using 'pip' directly.

-pip install -i https://test.pypi.org/simple/ dpamd https://github.com/mbrs/dpamd/zipball/master (zip)
+pip install -i "https://test.pypi.org/simple/ dpamd" <br>
+https://github.com/mbrs/dpamd/zipball/master (zip)

 This version is written for Python 2.7 only.